Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clue set is well-constructed.
-The informed clues are specific, the misinformed create ambiguity, and the fake clues effectively misdirect.
-The difficulty is appropriate.
+The clues work together to create a reasonable level of difficulty.
+The informed clues are well-targeted, the misinformed clues provide productive ambiguity, and the fake clues actively mislead towards the incorrect options.

 ---